Antrobuss History, Family Crest & Coats of Arms

 Early History of the Antrobuss family

-Another 119 words (8 lines of text) covering the years 1460, 1808 and 1604 are included under the topic Early Antrobuss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Antrobuss research.
+Another 60 words (4 lines of text) covering the years 1460, 1808 and 1604 are included under the topic Early Antrobuss History in all our PDF Extended History products and printed products wherever possible.

 Antrobuss Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Anthrobus, Antrobus, Antrobuss, Entrobus and others.